reddtoric/hello/README.md

 **None.** Nothing that I could find.

-Whent the issue happens, I have to close out Apex (even in the middle of a match), disable the setting, and restart Apex.
+When the issue happens, I have to close out Apex (even in the middle of a match), disable the setting, and restart Apex.

 ## Images